keptn-contrib/job-executor-service/FEATURES.md

 ### Restrict job images

-During the installation of the *job-executor-service* a comma seperated allow-list of images can be specified (`jobConfig.allowedImageList`), which is used to restrict the amount of images that can be used in job workloads.
+During the installation of the *job-executor-service* a comma separated allow-list of images can be specified (`jobConfig.allowedImageList`), which is used to restrict the amount of images that can be used in job workloads.
 This allow-list also supports simple globs like `docker.io/*`.